cheshire3/cheshire3/README.rst

 Cheshire3 requires Python_ 2.6.0 or later.
 It has not yet been verified as Python 3 compliant.

-As of the version 1.0 release Cheshire3's core dependencies *should* be resolved automatically by the standard Python package management mechanisms (e.g. pip_, `easy_install`_, distribute_/setuptools_).
+As of the version 1.0 release Cheshire3's python dependencies *should* be resolved automatically by the standard Python package management mechanisms (e.g. pip_, `easy_install`_, distribute_/setuptools_).